-- Place patient in private room (door may be kept open). - Adhere to strict hand hygiene on entry & exit and between tasks. - Wear a gown & glove for all interactions that may involve contact with the patient or potentially contaminated areas in the patient's environment.
-Discard gowns and gloves in patient room. - Limit the movement/transport of patients from room for essential purposes only. - Dedicate the use of non-critical patient care equipment to a single patient, use disposables when possible. - Disinfect reusable care equipment between patients with Purple Top PDI® Germicidal Wipes.
-Allow surfaces to remain wet for 2 minutes.
+- Place patient in private room (door may be kept open). - Adhere to strict hand hygiene on entry & exit and between tasks. - Wear a gown & gloves for all interactions that may involve contact with the patient or potentially contaminated areas in the patient's environment. - Limit the movement/transport of patients from room for essential purposes only. - Dedicate the use of non-critical patient care equipment to single patient; use disposables when possible. - Disinfect reusable care equipment between patients.